technyon/nuki_hub/README.md

 - Home Assistant discovery topic: Set to the Home Assistant auto discovery topic, leave empty to disable auto discovery.
 Usually "homeassistant" unless you manually changed this setting on the Home Assistant side.
 - Home Assistant device configuration URL: When using Home Assistant discovery the link to the Nuki Hub Web Configuration will be published to Home Assistant.
 By default when this setting is left empty this will link to the current IP of the Nuki Hub.
 When using a reverse proxy to access the Web Configuration you can set a custom URL here.
-- Set Nuki Opener Lock/Unlock action in Home Assistant to Continuous mode (Opener only):
+- Set Nuki Opener Lock/Unlock action in Home Assistant to Continuous mode (Opener only): By default the lock entity in Home Assistant will enable Ring-to-Open (RTO) when unlocking and disable RTO when locking.
+By enabling this setting this behaviour will change and now unlocking will enable Continuous Mode and locking will disable Continuous Mode, for more information see the "Home Assistant Discovery" section of this README.
 - MQTT SSL CA Certificate: Optionally set to the CA SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Certificate: Optionally set to the Client SSL certificate of the MQTT broker, see the "MQTT Encryption" section of this README.
 - MQTT SSL Client Key: Optionally set to the Client SSL key of the MQTT broker, see the "MQTT Encryption" section of this README.